-- Perennial with a relatively large seed.
-Can regenerate from seed but rarely lasts for more than 2–3 years in a grazed pasture because it is so palatable.
+Burgundy bean is a perennial species with a relatively large seed.
+It can regenerate from seed but rarely lasts for more than two to three years in a grazed pasture because it is so palatable.

-- Ease of establishment allows for a rapid improvement in soil nitrogen which is highly desirable for a ley pasture.
+An advantage of burgundy bean is its ease of establishment.
+This allows for a rapid improvement in soil nitrogen which is highly desirable for a ley pasture.

-- Strong perennial twining legume that is well suited to clay soils.
-Flower colour ranges from white to dark blue.
+A strong perennial twining legume, butterfly pea is well suited to clay soils.
+It is identifiable by the flower colour, which ranges from white to dark blue.

-- Persists for many years under grazing provided it is not continuously grazed and is allowed to set seed.
+For butterfly pea to persist in pastures for many years, it must not be continuously grazed, as it will need to set seed.
 Seedling recruitment is sporadic but can be very successful under favourable weather conditions.

-- Palatable at most stages of growth although there have been some reports that it is not always well eaten.
+It is palatable at most stages of growth, although there have been some reports that it is not always well eaten.

 Research comparing density changes between butterfly pea and burgundy bean over five years demonstrated the superior persistence of butterfly pea (see Table).

 Table 1.
-Changes in legume density (plants/m2) of Milgarra butterfly pea and burgundy bean over four years at Brian Pastures Research Station, Gayndah.
-(Seedling numbers are shown in brackets).
+Changes in legume density (plants/m2) of Milgarra butterfly pea and burgundy bean over four years at Brian Pastures Research Station, Gayndah

 |Legume density (plants/m2)|